 - ¼ cup brown sugar

-- 1-2 tbsp chili paste (I use Sambal Oelek found in the grocery store)
+- 1 tablespoon chili paste (I use Sambal Oelek found in the grocery store)

 - 1 cup brown rice, rinsed